piotrr79/ai_agent/Readme.md

 ### Instructions:

+All below commands are for MacOS, for Linux rather `python` should be used instead of `python3` to call Python from command line

 Install Python3

 Generate OpenAI creds:
 https://platform.openai.com/settings/organization/general

+Clone git repository

+From project directory create vrtual env with `python3 -m venv aiagentenv`

+Start virtual env by running `source aiagentenv/bin/activate`

-Clone and run `pip3 install -r requirements.txt` from project directory
+Run `pip3 install -r requirements.txt` from project directory, if necessary install additional system packages (like Rust on MacOs, etc)

 Rename file `env.sample` to `.env` and provide credentials there, databse credentails section can be skipped if SqLite local db will be used